 The 56 gallon hydraulic oil reservoir used by the P2000 provided limited test sessions, even with cooling water flowing through a pair of twin oil coolers.
 Again, M&W rated the P2000 at 460 pto horsepower @ 1159 rpm, twice the capacity of the P400.

 It was not until the early 1970’s that AW Dynamometer’s prony brake design began to become serious in the ag dynamometer market.
-During this period tractor horsepower began to increase at a rapid rate.
-M&W’s twin hydraulic pump dynamometer became overloaded, internally over heated, and test sessions were short.
-During this time period AW’s share of the ag pto market was about 15% with M&W having the remaining balance.
-It was during this same period John Deere introduced a new series of high horsepower four wheel drive tractors.
-Their largest, the model 8630 was rated at 225 pto horsepower and produced torque rise values in excess of 25%.
+During this period, tractor horsepower began to increase at a rapid rate.
+M&W’s twin hydraulic pump dynamometer became overloaded and internally overheated, and test sessions were short.
+During this time period, AW’s share of the ag pto market was about 15% with M&W having the remaining balance.
+It was during this same period that John Deere introduced a new series of high-horsepower, four wheel drive tractors.
+Their largest, the Model 8630, was rated at 225 pto horsepower and produced torque rise values in excess of 25%.
 By today’s standards this may not seem large, but it was huge then.
 While testing the 8630 using the P2000 dynamometer, which was rated at 460 horsepower, it was obvious that the dynamometer was over loaded and overheated very quickly during test sessions.
 Another observation appeared during these tests, while using the P2000, high horsepower readings were exceeding 285-295 horsepower, and this was not uncommon.
 In addition, as the tractor was lugged down during torque rise measurements the M&W P2000 pressure gauge would read up to 320-330 horsepower.

 To anyone having been around power equipment it would be obvious from these high readings that John Deere would not send tractors out of their factory producing some 25-30% more power then they were rated.
 Of course, the power ratings John Deere used were provided by the University of Nebraska, the official tractor test lab.
-With a field accuracy no greater then 85-90% or greater, the natural tendency to read even higher as the hydraulic oil warmed up, test values during torque rise measurement were totally inaccurate during lug down tests.
-The psi kept increasing, at or below, peak torque.
+With a field accuracy no greater then 85-90%, the natural tendency to read grew even higher as the hydraulic oil warmed up, and test values during torque rise measurement were totally inaccurate during lug down tests.
+The psi kept increasing at or below peak torque.
 When using the P2000, while showing high horsepower reading in the field, service issues were being created with John Deere.
 The power values produced from the M&W dynamometer could not be trusted.
 At this point in time a majority of the Deere dealers had M&W’s.